ATawzer/Storm-Old/README.md

 - Spotify Web API: https://developer.spotify.com/documentation/web-api/
 - Spotipy documentation: https://spotipy.readthedocs.io/en/2.16.1/

 Feel free to reach out if you would like to start using this code.
-It's not exactly user-friendly right now.